alexVinarskis/qcom-aeob-dumps/README.md

 Command above will fail on non-support files and simply continue the loop.

 1. PRs to this repo are appreaciated.
+Please do NOT submit binary files `.bin`, but only decompiled `.json`.